 Ah the holiday season.
-You’ve frozen your way through November and December and are ready to take that much-needed vacation to the Bahamas or Cuba (totally jealous, by the way), and productivity has slowed down to a trickle of eggnog by mid-December.
+You’ve frozen your way through November and December and are ready to take that much-needed 2020 home staycation (you know, at least until everything goes back to normal), and productivity has slowed down to a trickle of eggnog by mid-December.

 I’ve been in Sales for over a decade and every year it’s the same challenges – once December rolls around it seems that everyone you need to talk to to get the ball rolling is out of the office.
 Those who are don’t think that December is the right time to start investing in new technology (just think of the work involved!), and the stress of the holiday season is starting to interfere.